February 7, 2025

 Education: A Tale of Two Audiences

-The educational needs in digital dentistry have clearly divided into two distinct groups:
+The educational needs in digital dentistry have clearly divided into two distinct groups according to Matt:

 1. Late Adopters: These practitioners require fundamental education about digital integration and overcoming technology hesitation.